MariuszSkomra/sauce-demo-selenide/README.md

 # How to generate Allure report

-Firstly - install Allure according to [documentation](https://allurereport.org/docs/install/).
+Install Allure according to [documentation](https://allurereport.org/docs/install/).

 To generate report: